Resource profiles

 List available resource profiles

-Use the following command to list the resource profiles defined within a Core Instance:
+Use the following command to list the resource profiles associated with a specified Core Instance:

 Get details about a resource profile